Scroll down for:

 Headington studio: Bring your own supply of rags/paper towel, apron, notebook and picnic lunch.
 All other materials and equipment are provided.

-Potato Town: Artist’s watercolour paint, palettes, and Bockingford paper are provided.
-Bring the rest of your studio kit - I’ll email a list in advance - and picnic lunch.
+Potato Town: Artist’s watercolour paint, palettes, and watercolour paper only are provided.
+You need to bring the rest of your studio kit - I’ll email a list in advance - and picnic lunch.

-Waterperry Gardens: Artist’s watercolour paint, palettes, and Bockingford paper are provided.
-Bring the rest of your studio kit - I’ll email a list in advance - and picnic lunch.
+Waterperry Gardens: Artist’s watercolour paint, palettes, and watercolour paper only are provided.
+You need to bring the rest of your studio kit - I’ll email a list in advance - and picnic lunch/visit café.

 4: Do you only teach in watercolour?